The nuts and bolts of going out on your own

 Sync Tradify with cloud-based accounting software

-When you write it all down, setting up a trades business so you can go out on your own may not seem like the easiest path to take.
-But it’s not impossible.
+When you look at all the requirements for setting up a successful trades business, it may not seem like the easiest path to take.
+And you’re right, it’s not...but it’s not impossible.
 A better salary and improved work/life balance can be yours if you set up your business for success.